centreon/centreon-nsclient-build/README.md

 Pull request are disabled as Centreon teams manage the upgrade to the newer version of centreon-plugins and NSClient++.
 If you want to provide some feedback, ask for a new plugin to be included in the build routine, just open an issue to discuss about it.

+This repository is being built using a Travis-ci free plan.
+You can get latest build artefacts here: https://github.com/centreon/centreon-nsclient-build/releases.

 ## Prerequisites

 To use this repo, you must have: